Bad Dirt: Wyoming Stories 2: Stories

+Selected story sketches

 The collection consists of eleven stories, all set in Wyoming; Proulx moved to the state in the 1990s.
 Five of the eleven stories are set in the fictional Wyoming town of "Elk Tooth", a town of 80 inhabitants in which each individual "tries to be a character and with some success.
 There is little more to it than being broke, proud, ingenious and setting your heels against civilized society's pull".
 A number of the stories had previously been published in The New Yorker.
 "The Wamsutter Wolf" appeared in The Paris Review a few months before the collection was published.

 The Hellhole

 Creel Zmundzinski, a Wyoming Fish and Game warden, finds that a small patch in a roadside parking area will incinerate hunters without the correct licenses.
 In Pee-Wee, one of Elk Tooth's three bars, his best friend Plato Bucklew commends Zmundzinski for sending wrongdoers literally to Hell.